red-hat-data-services/odh-dashboard/data/getting-started/pachyderm.md

 - Click *Create*.
 - On the left menu, select *Workloads > Pods*.
 After a couple of minutes, all the pods of your project should be running.
-At a minimum, you should see a pod for pachd alongside etcd, and postgres:
+At a minimum, you should see a pod for pachd alongside etcd, postgres, and pg-bouncer:

     ```
     NAME                           READY   STATUS    RESTARTS   AGE
     etcd-0                         1/1     Running   0          18h
     pachd-5db79fb9dd-b2gdq         1/1     Running   2          18h
     postgres-0                     1/1     Running   0          18h
+    pg-bouncer-76d9cd855c-nfnhx    1/1     Running   0          18h
     ```

 You just installed Pachyderm.